 A clique is a group of people with shared interests, and in our clique, it’s a love of books we share with each other and readers everywhere.
 Join us each Thursday for your weekly book download and head into the weekend knowing just what you want to read.

-Bookclique reviews and photographs are original to our AMAZING BLOGGERS:
+Bookclique reviews and photographs are original to our AMAZING writers:

 Vanessa Kroll Bennett is the founder of Dynamo Girl, a program whose mission is building girls’ self-esteem through sports and physical activity.
-Her goal in life is to change the world enough so that the term “mean girl” is no longer common parlance.
 Vanessa is an avid reader of all literature, high, low and everything in between, but spends a lot of time reading about how to best understand girls in the 21st Century.
 She lives in New York City with her husband and four children.

-Megan Fink Brevard, a school librarian, began her career in children’s book publishing, but fell in love with libraries while working for the New York Public Library.
+Megan Fink Brevard, a school librarian, began her career in children’s book publishing.
 She is an active member of YALSA and has served on national award committees such as the Michael L. Printz Award for Excellence in Young Adult Literature 2018 and the YALSA’s Award for Excellence in Nonfiction for Young Adults 2012.
 She has also served on the Teen Read Week and the Best Books for Young Adults committees.